You're Not Alone

 Tests to Diagnose Incontinence

-Preventing leakage could be as simple as squeezing muscles you already use several times a day.
-Kegel exercises work the pelvic floor muscles -- the same ones you use to start and stop the flow of urine.
+Squeezing muscles you already use several times a day can help prevent leaks.
+Kegel exercises work the pelvic muscles -- the same ones you use to start and stop the flow of urine.
 To do a Kegel, you squeeze and hold these muscles for about 10 seconds.
 Then release.
-Do about 10 to 20 Kegels a day.
-Not sure what to squeeze?
-Biofeedback sessions can help you find the right muscles.
+Do about about 3 sets 3-4 times a day for a few weeks.

 Your Options: Bladder Retraining

-Putting your bathroom visits on a schedule can help you gain more control over your bladder.
-In bladder retraining, you go to the bathroom only at regular intervals -- for instance, every two hours.
+Want more control over your bladder?
+Retrain your bladder by scheduling your bathroom visits at regular intervals -- for instance, every 2 hours.
 If you have to go before your scheduled time, use Kegels or relaxation techniques to hold it in until the urge passes.
 Over time, you'll train yourself to go less frequently, with longer and longer intervals between bathroom breaks.

 Your Options: Medicine